MellKam/soundify/README.md

 }
 ```

-This may be inconvenient for some users, but it was done primarily to provide a way to treeshake so that clients don't send a lot of unused code.
+This may be inconvenient for some users, but it was done primarily to allow tree sharding so that clients don't send a lot of unused code.

-If you are writing a backend or don't care about the size of the library you can use the `createSpotifyAPI()` function which will bind all the endpoint functions to the client.
+But, if you are writing a backend or don't care about the size of the library you can use the `createSpotifyAPI()` function which will bind all the endpoint functions to the client.
 That way you can use this object throughout your application and not have to worry about imports.

 ```ts
 import { SpotifyClient, createSpotifyAPI } from "@soundify/api";